jahwag/ClaudeSync/README.md

 ClaudeSync is a powerful tool that bridges your local development environment with Claude.ai projects, enabling seamless synchronization and enhancing your AI-powered workflow.

+> **⚠️ IMPORTANT DISCLAIMER:**
+>
+> ClaudeSync is an independent, open-source project and is not affiliated with, endorsed by, or in any way officially connected to Anthropic or Claude.ai.
+>
+> ClaudeSync's compliance with Anthropic's Terms of Service is currently under review.
+The use of session keys for automated access and the nature of the synchronization process may potentially violate Anthropic's TOS.
+We are actively seeking clarification from Anthropic on these matters.
+>
+> **By using ClaudeSync, you acknowledge that:**
+> 1. You are using this tool at your own risk.
+> 2. Your use of ClaudeSync may potentially violate Anthropic's Terms of Service.
+> 3. You are responsible for any consequences that may arise from using this tool.
+> 4. ClaudeSync is not an official Anthropic product and Anthropic does not provide support for it.
+>
+> We recommend reviewing Anthropic's Terms of Service and Usage Policy before using ClaudeSync.
+We will update this disclaimer and the tool's functionality based on Anthropic's official response.

 ![ClaudeSync example](claudesync.gif "ClaudeSync")

 ## 🌟 Key Features